What causes leg ulcers? 7 possible conditions

 - increased pressure in the legs

 The symptoms of leg ulcers can vary depending on their exact cause.
-The ulcers are often painful.
-Sometimes, however, due to nerve damage from mismanaged diabetes, ulcers present with no pain.
-This lack of pain is one reason why many patients misdiagnose themselves and fail to seek medical treatment.
+Ulcers are often painful.
+But sometimes ulcers present with no pain this is due to nerve damage from mismanaged diabetes.
+A lack of pain is one reason why many patients misdiagnose themselves and fail to seek medical treatment.

 - open sores

 - pus in the affected area

 - pain in the affected area